cutieww/Shadow-Wars/README.md

   #### This is a game coded in Java by using Slick2D (no other external libraries)
   #### In order to play this game on Eclipse, adding Slick library is needed.

-  How to setup Slick 2D can be founded here http://slick.ninjacave.com/wiki/index.php?title=Setting_up_Slick2D_with_Eclipse
+  How to setup Slick 2D can be found here http://slick.ninjacave.com/wiki/index.php?title=Setting_up_Slick2D_with_Eclipse

  ## Intro to the game
  The game has a player who can shoot and also enemies who could move in different ways.
 Some of them can shoot too

  some of them can't.

  This have have multi-waves.
-Each move will have different type of enemies and there will be a boss at the final
+Each wave will have different type of enemies and there will be a boss at the final

  Player only has 3 lives, player will lose life when he/she touched enemy or enemy laser